Testing in FCPS

 - Advanced Placement (AP) Exams will take place in early May.
 Students in an AP class are automatically enrolled to take the exam.
 AP exam dates can be found on the College Board website or in Student Services (E103).

-- Students who are NOT in an AP class but would like to take an AP exam should contact Mrs. Nielsen (703-503-4623) for registration information.
-You may also stop by her desk in Room E103.
+- Students who are NOT in an AP class but would like to take an AP exam should contact Ms. Glover (703-503-4623) for registration information.
+You may also stop by her desk in Room E103 or email her at @email.

 - AP Accommodations: